Waning Crescent on

 Lunation 308 / 1261

-The Moon is 23 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 23 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 308 of Meeus index or 1261 from Brown series.

 Synodic month length 29.67 days

-The length of the lunation is 29 days, 16 hours and 5 minutes.
-It is 1 hour and 56 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 16 hours and 5 minutes and it is 1 hour and 56 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 Lunation length longer than mean